Interpolating the Libor rate¶

 Summary¶

-In this ipython notebook we'll use data from daily reference rates, such as the London interbank interest rate (LIBOR), offered monthly by the Central Bank of Costa Rica (BCCR), to explain a linear and trigonometric interpolation techniques.
+In this ipython notebook we'll use data from daily reference rates, such as the London interbank interest rate (LIBOR), offered monthly by the Central Bank of Costa Rica (BCCR), to explain some interpolation techniques.

 History¶